konstvr/Radiomics-Clinical4CTO/README.md

 #### The material in this site is distributed under the [MIT license](https://opensource.org/license/mit)

 ## Please cite:
-When using the code, trained model or GUI please cite
+When using the code, trained model or GUI please cite: